 WHAT WE EXPECT FROM OUR SUPPLIERS

-ASM is committed to the Responsible Business Alliance (RBA) principles to conduct our business responsibly in all areas of Environment, Health & safety, Labor, Ethics and Supply Chain.
-We require our supply chain to commit to the Responsible Business Alliance (RBA) Code of Conduct and principles and comply with our Corporate Responsibility (CR) policies and standards.
+ASM is committed to the Responsible Business Alliance (RBA) principles to conduct our business responsibly in all areas of Environment, Health & safety, Labor, Ethics.
+We require our critical and strategic suppliers to commit to the Responsible Business Alliance (RBA) Code of Conduct and principles and comply with our Corporate Responsibility (CR) policies and standards.

 ASM is committed to conducting business, both in our own operations and throughout our supply chain, in a manner consistent with the Responsible Business Alliance (RBA) principles to protect our employees, customers, communities, shareholders and the environment.